strapi/documentation/docusaurus/docs/dev-docs/data-management/export.md

 The following documentation details the available options to customize your data export.
 The export command and all of the available options are run using the [Strapi CLI](/dev-docs/cli#strapi-export).

 :::caution
-Admin users and API tokens are not exported.
+* Admin users and API tokens are not exported.
+* Media from a 3rd party provider (e.g., Cloudinary or AWS S3) are not included in the export as those files do not exist in the upload folders.
 :::

 ## Name the export file

 Exported data are contained in a `.tar` file that is automatically named using the format `export_YYYYMMDDHHMMSS`.
 You can optionally name the exported file by passing the `--file` or `-f` option with the `strapi export` command.
-Do not include a file extension.
+Do not include a file extension as one will be set automatically depending on options provided.

 ### Example: Export data with a custom filename